Guide for Authors

 Letter copyright- Letter of commitment- Letter Conflict of interest

-For general guidelines to style, authors should study articles previously published in this journal.
+For style guidance, authors are advised to review previously published articles in this journal.

-The Journal of Applied Psychology is published in Persian (Farsi) language.
+The Journal of Applied Psychology publishes articles in the Persian (Farsi) language with English Abstracts.

-Research manuscripts and review and theoretical manuscripts that provide creative and integrative summaries of an area of work relevant to family issues (Social, Psychological, Therapeutic, Legal, etc.) should not exceed 7000 words, all inclusive (including abstract, text, references, tables, figures), with margins of at least 1 inch on all sides and a standard font (e.g., Times New Roman for English and B-Nazanin for Persian) of 13 points (no smaller).
+Research manuscripts, as well as review and theoretical manuscripts offering creative and integrative summaries of topics related to family issues (Social, Psychological, Therapeutic, Legal, etc.), should adhere to a word limit of 7000 words.
+This word count includes the abstract, text, references, tables, and figures.
+The document should have margins of at least 1 inch on all sides, and a standard font (e.g., Times New Roman for English and B-Nazanin for Persian) of 13 points (no smaller) should be used.

-Manuscripts exceeding the space requirement will be returned to the author for shortening prior to peer review.
+Manuscripts that exceed the specified word limit will be returned to the author for shortening before undergoing peer review.

-All research involving human participants must describe oversight of the research process by the relevant Institutional Review Boards and should describe consent and assent procedures briefly in the Method section.
+For research involving human participants, authors must provide a description of the oversight of the research process by the relevant Institutional Review Boards.
+The Method section should also include a brief description of the consent and assent procedures.

 Title Page